luisdiogo2071317/azure-docs.pt-pt/articles/iot-edge/tutorial-store-data-sql-server.md

     Login Succeeded
     ```

-6. No explorador do VS Code, clique com o botão direito do rato no ficheiro **deployment.template.json** e selecione **Criar solução do IoT Edge**.
+4. No explorador do VS Code, clique com o botão direito do rato no ficheiro **deployment.template.json** e selecione **Criar e Emitir solução do IoT Edge**.

 ## <a name="deploy-the-solution-to-a-device"></a>Implementar a solução num dispositivo